vtourraine/AcknowList/README.md

 ## Requirements

-AcknowList is written in Swift 4, requires iOS 8.0 and above, Xcode 9.0 and above, and uses ARC.
+AcknowList is written in Swift 4, requires iOS 8.0 or tvOS 9.0 and above, Xcode 9.0 and above.

 ## Credits